-On August 16, 2017, the Purchaser commenced an action in the District Court of Clark County in the State of Nevada against us and Joseph Mannello, our then interim Chief Executive Officer, alleging that Mr. Mannello had breached his fiduciary duties and had mismanaged our company.
-The action sought monetary damages against Mr. Mannello and the appointment of a receiver over our company.
-The Purchaser filed an applications to appoint a receiver and Mr. Mannello and our company filed a motion to dismiss the action.
-On April 11, 2019, the parties filed, and the Court entered, a Stipulation and Order of dismissal which dismissed this action in its entirety.
+On August 16, 2017, the Purchaser commenced an action in the District Court of Clark County in the State of Nevada against the Company and Joseph Mannello, the Company's then interim Chief Executive Officer, alleging that Mr. Mannello had breached his fiduciary duties and had mismanaged the Company.
+The action sought monetary damages against Mr. Mannello and the appointment of a receiver over the Company.
+The Purchaser filed an applications to appoint a receiver and the Company filed its own motion to dismiss the action various grounds.
+On April 11, 2019, the parties filed, and the Court entered, a Stipulation and Order of dismissal which dismissed this action in its entirety without the payment of any monetary damages by the Company or Mr. Mannello.